Questions and Answers

 Q: I would like to know from the minutes of the working group who has declared an interest for the site selection tables and who worked on it?

-A: The Working Group comprises the whole of the Parish Council’s Planning Committee: Cllrs Gustar, Jeffs, F. Davis, R. Davis, Fagan, Winn-Taylor and Hodges.
-Cllr Gibson has also just recently joined but was not involved in the site selection process.
+A: The Working Group comprises the whole of the Parish Council’s Planning Committee: Cllrs Gustar, Jeffs, F. Davis, R. Davis, Fagan, Gibson, Winn-Taylor and Hodges.
+Cllrs R. Davis and Gibson only recently joined and were not involved in the site selection process.

 Cllrs F. Davis and Fagan declared that their homes are adjacent to some of the sites that were under consideration, but that they had no pecuniary interest in any site.